TheRuky/accio/README.md

 ### 2. Your "library" sucks - I want better stuff!

-Accio is (technically) not a library - it's literally a file.
-Nevertheless, take a look at the libraries that inspired Accio.
+Well...
+I like it.
+Anyways, take a look at the libraries that inspired Accio.

 - [ky](https://github.com/sindresorhus/ky)
 - [wretch](https://github.com/elbywan/wretch)